glf30/form-assignment/README.md

 When the user submits the form, display an alert with the created user's username and email.
 As a habit of good security, don't display the user's password.

+Add validation to your Create Account form.
+When the user submits the form, ensure that their username is at least three characters, their email contains an @ symbol, their password is at least four characters, and that their 'password' and 'confirm password' values match.
+If any of these are not true, alert an error instead of a success message.

 ## Stretch goals

 ### Beautify your forms

 Go wild with CSS, make your forms look good!
 Check out some inspiration here: https://uicookies.com/beautiful-css-forms/

-### Create Account Validation

-Add validation to your Create Account form.
-When the user submits the form, ensure that their username is at least three characters, their email contains an @ symbol, their password is at least four characters, and that their 'password' and 'confirm password' values match.
-If any of these are not true, alert an error instead of a success message.

 ### User Login